LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item2_Understand_auto_type_deduction.md

-Template deduction is about deducting types for functions parameters involving templates. `auto` is a bit different because you do not use auto with templates.
-Interestingly the difference is almost null because auto works more or less the same way template deduction does.
-Only exception when `{}` involved
+Template deduction is about deducing types for functions parameters involving templates. `auto` is a bit different because you do not use `auto` with templates.
+Interestingly the difference is almost null because `auto` works more or less the same way template deduction does.
+Only exception when `{}` involves.

 # auto